-Hunter Noack is a native Oregonian and an internationally acclaimed concert pianist who integrates literature, visual art, dance, theater and design in his presentations of classical music.
+Hunter Noack is an internationally acclaimed concert pianist who integrates literature, visual art, dance, theater and design in his presentations of classical music.

 Winner of the Los Angeles International Liszt Competition in 2011, Noack studied at Interlochen Arts Academy in Michigan and graduated from the San Francisco Conservatory and received a bachelor’s degree from University of Southern California.
 “During my years at USC, I saw more theater than classical concerts,” says Noack.
 “My friends were always independently producing plays wherever they could – McDonagh’s Pillowman in an east LA warehouse, Chekov’s The Seagull in an abandoned downtown hotel.
 Their shows were cool, scrappy and full of energy.
 I began doing sound design and composing for their short films and plays.
 I loved being a part of their work so I asked them to be a part of mine.
 Actors read poetry and monologues and I started to experiment with lighting, alternative programming and program notes, to make the piano recital more theatrical.”